shuchi0503/2025-vehicle-idling/README.md

 # Dip in Idling Cases after Congestion Pricing

-This data journalism project investigates chnages in vehicle idling patterns in Manhattan in relation to the congestion zone that went into effect in Janurary 2025.
+This data journalism project investigates changes in vehicle idling patterns in Manhattan in relation to the congestion zone that went into effect in Janurary 2025.

 ## Byline